“Create tapas and you create joy!” the Dude of Food

 When I told him I only had 20 euros on me and the paella was going to be 18 euros he said “no problem”. “but I already spent the other 2 euros on this beer and I want to drink more” the Dude of Food replied.
 Again Hamid replied, “no problem” and filled my empty beer glass.
 He then explained that “the paella is made fresh to order and will take at least 20 minutes but is only made for 2 people.
 It’s 9 euros each and the chef makes it for 2 people.”
 “No problem” said the Dude of Food.
 I reached in my pocket and gave Hamid the last 20 euro bill i had in my pocket.

 Hamid and his team took great care of me again when I returned for breakfast.
-They made me fried eggs, with ham bacon and some fried potatoes and coffee with milk.
+They made me fried eggs with ham/bacon with some fried potatoes and coffee with milk.
 Hamid even left his bicycle for me to borrow.
 They offered to stay open past their normal 12:30a close if our crew wanted to stay and drink until 2am.
 The hospitality of Hamid just didn’t stop.
+Love that guy.

 (the sausage is made local and is delicious with eggs)